DirectoryLister/DirectoryLister/.github/CONTRIBUTING.md

 to verify fit with the overall direction and goals of Directory Lister.

 ## Pull Requests Requirements

+- **One feature per pull request.** If you want to change more than one thing, send multiple pull requests.

 - **[PSR-2 Coding Standard.](https://www.php-fig.org/psr/psr-2/)** The easiest
   way to apply the conventions is to install and run